What measures has the EU taken in response to the Russian invasion of Ukraine?

 Humanitarian and military support

-Also on 17 October 2022 the Council launched a military assistance mission for Ukraine (European Union Assistance Mission Ukraine; EUMAM).
-Its aim is to enhance the military capability of the Ukrainian armed forces to allow them to defend Ukraine’s territorial integrity and sovereignty within its internationally recognised borders, as well as to protect the civilian population.
+On 17 October 2022 the Council launched a military assistance mission for Ukraine (European Union Assistance Mission Ukraine; EUMAM).
+Its aim is to enhance the military capability of the Ukrainian armed forces to defend Ukraine’s territorial integrity and sovereignty within its internationally recognised borders, as well as to protect the civilian population.
 The mission was launched on 15 November 2022.

 Financial assistance